 The lovely folks at Lindley Mills, a local grain mill in Graham, NC, sent me a 2 pound bag of their incredible Super Sprout™ Sprouted Whole Wheat Flour.
-And I made Whole Wheat English Muffins with some of it.
+And I made Sprouted English Muffins (technically sprouted wheat English muffins) with some of it.
 An excellent plan.
 Thanks, Lindley Mills!

 Lindley Mills Super Sprout™ Flour